-Yet, in a 1979 reanalysis of the plates using modern automated measurement software, the Greenwich Observatory confirmed the earlier results of 1919.
+In a 1979 reanalysis of the plates using modern automated measurement software, the Greenwich Observatory confirmed the earlier results of 1919.
 More importantly, however, even after the results of 1919, the scientific community as a whole (including Eddington and Dyson) recognized the need to confirm these results during subsequent eclipses.
-At the next optimal eclipse in 1922, the skeptical astronomers at Lick Observatory successfully acquired results that confirmed those of Eddington, yet the testing and re-testing didn't end there.
+At the next optimal eclipse in 1922, the skeptical astronomers at Lick Observatory successfully acquired results that confirmed those of Eddington's.
+But the testing and re-testing didn't end there.
 Such is the tenacity of science that the last professional eclipse expedition to measure the deflection of starlight was in 1973, led by a University of Texas team looking to test Einstein's theory against an even newer alternative.

-Since then, radio astronomers have been able to measure the same deflection of light around the Sun but now using quasars, distant supermassive black holes, to a precision far higher than Eddington could have ever dreamed.
-And still, General Relativity continues to have its details subjected to experimentation (even earning two astronomers a Nobel Prize in Physics in 1993) in the hopes of learning more about its strengths and limitations.
+Since then, radio astronomers have been able to measure the same deflection of light around the Sun but now using quasars-distant supermassive black holes-to a precision far higher than Eddington could have ever dreamed.
+Still, General Relativity continues to have its details subjected to experimentation (even earning two astronomers a Nobel Prize in Physics in 1993), in the hopes of learning more about its strengths and limitations.
 Like the orbit of Mercury a hundred years ago, any future weaknesses discovered in Einstein's gravity will raise new questions, spurring new experiments, and in time lead to even deeper understanding of the strange new and magnificent universe in which we live.
+The beauty of science is that discoveries are never the end of a story, merely the first step in a new and different one.
 "The perfect golden ring of light with a blazing jewel set in it was a sight that will never be forgotten by those who had the good fortune to see the eclipse yesterday morning from a place of vantage....
 The astronomers may have further advice about the Einstein theory, or whisperings of a planet nearer the sun than Mercury, or word of a new element in the sun.
 But the great lesson of the eclipse to the masses of those who saw it is that one little unusual phenomenon in the skies makes us realize how closely akin we all are in this common planetary boat out on an ethereal sea that has no visible shores."